khulnasoft-lab/design.khulnasoft.com/contents/components/path.md

 ### Complicated path

-Some processes may be more complicated and require a path with a combination of icons, counters and metrics.
-An icon can also be used at a specific stage, such as an "Overview", to make it stand out more.
+Some processes may be more complicated and require a path with a combination of icons, counters, and metrics.
+An icon can also be used at a specific stage, such as an “Overview,” to make it stand out more.
 Try to limit path complication where necessary.

 Todo: Add demo